TheHelias/signor-martini-portfolio/src/pages/blog/lorem-ipsum-dolor-situm-3.md

 meta_description: Buying  A Laptop For Video Edting - What is important?   integrated graphics card  and dedicated graphics card
 ---
-Young people trying to get into video editing today ask me questions like, "What brand of laptop should I get?"
-"What factors do I look out for?"
+Folks trying to get into video editing today ask me questions like, "What brand of laptop should I get?"
+"What factors do I look out for?" and the most common one - "MAC or windows laptop?"
 There are also video editors who still find it challenging to edit on the go because they do not have the right laptop.
 If you fall in either of these two categories, this article has been put together just for you.
 In this article, we will be exploring the factors to consider when buying a laptop for video editing.
 It is also important to note that the brand of the laptop is not significant in this regard; specifications are what matters.
 That said, the most important specifications to consider are CPU, GPU, RAM, and Storage.
 Let’s get into the details!

 # CPU (Central Processing Unit)